 Recovering From Substance Dependence

 At Diablo Valley Drug and Alcohol Services, we work to help our clients find true independence from substance problems.
 If you or a loved one needs help overcoming substance dependence, allow us to help.
+Whether you’re looking for detox programs in NJ or here in California, we can point you in the direction of the detox program that best suits your needs.
 Our mission is to help people find real freedom and joy in sobriety.
 Guilt and shame don’t have to be a part of your life anymore.
 You can contact us today to start your journey to a life free from those feelings and filled with independence from drugs and alcohol!